imazen/imageflow-web/_pages/kickstarter.md

 * **July 15th, 2016 (alpha release of libimageflow)** You'll be able to experiment with a command-line version of imageflow before the end of July.
 This will let you verify libimageflow meets your needs - and give us immediate feedback if it doesn't.
 * **July 1st, 2016** ImageResizer to Imageflow Transitional Support Contracts begin (18mo, Platinum tier).
+* **September 1st, 2016** Clock starts on timed licenses (if we have a usable beta – otherwise the clock starts when a usable beta is released).
 * **October 1st, 2016** Imageflow Platinum Plus Integration Contracts begin (12mo, Platinum Plus).
 * **November 1st, 2016** Imageflow Silver Support Contracts begin (6mo).
 * **August 1st, 2017 (stable release of imageflow-server and libimageflow)** Official Ruby and Node bindings for libimageflow will be available at the this time.